 The cliche of laying a good foundation is true.
 As you can imagine, the foundation is one of the most important parts of any building.
 The entire structure rests on this, so if you ever end up with issues in the foundation, it cascades throughout the whole building.

-Our tradespeople have been busy working on laying the foundation for the Willowview Heights project.
-The basement crawl space has been excavated and the footings have been poured; sewer, water and storm lines are done; and we installed the ICF block that’s going to form the foundation walls.
+In May 2021, our tradespeople laid the foundation for National Affordable Housing Corporation's Willowview Heights project.
+The basement crawl space was excavated and the footings were poured; sewer, water and storm lines were done; and we installed the ICF block that forms the foundation walls.

-Willowview Heights will feature the province’s first Net Zero multi-unit residential building (MURB).
+Willowview Heights features the province’s first Net Zero Ready multi-unit residential building (MURB).
 One of only seven such projects nationally, the building will be studied to provide direction to the National Building Code of Canada.
-The Net Zero units at Willowview Heights will be highly energy-efficient and any energy consumed will be offset by renewable solar energy generation.
 Read more about the project here.

 The insulated concrete form (ICF) system is made with rigid thermal insulation.
 These interlocking modular units fit together kind of like Lego bricks and are filled with concrete.

-In a Net Zero Home like the Willowview Heights project, the energy efficiency of the ICF system is especially noteworthy.
+In a Net Zero Ready home like the Willowview Heights project, the energy efficiency of the ICF system is especially noteworthy.
 ICF foundations have minimal, if any, air leaks, reducing heat loss; and have a high thermal resistance value (R-value).

-Soon, we’ll be bringing in the modules that will form the buildings, which is always an exciting and dramatic step in the process.
+Once the foundations are ready, the next step is to bring in the modules that form the buildings, which is always an exciting and dramatic step in the process.
 As a modular build, parts of the building are constructed in a factory setting then shipped to the site, so it can seem as though the building springs up overnight.